JoshuaBedford/lando-zsh/README.md

 #### WARNING:
 This could conflict with any aliases previously installed.
 If you have any of the CLIs installed globally (outside of lando).
 The `if` statements *should* account for this by calling the non-lando command for you, but not all have been tested fully.

+## USE
+Clone the `lando` folder into your `custom/plugins` folder.
+Also, update the `SITES_DIRECTORY` variable with the directory your sites/projects are found in, and the `CONFIG_FILE` variable if your config file is a different name.